 However, if they become homophobic or make hurtful, cruel remarks about your gender identity, you are more than entitled to ask them to stop and to walk away until they can be civil.

-5. Create distance from people who refuse to accept your gender identity
+5. Set boundaries with people who refuse to accept your gender identity

 6. Look after your mental health